tanvik7072/Pre-trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 Use terminal/command prompt to run projects.

 # Usage
-Open a terminal from the workspace folder and run check_images.py.
-The program will classify the 40 images from the pet_images folder.
+Open a terminal from the workspace folder and run 'check_images.py'.
+The program will classify the 40 images from the 'pet_images' folder.
-Open a terminal from the uploaded_images folder and run sh run_models_batch_uploaded.sh.
+Open a terminal from the uploaded_images folder and run 'sh run_models_batch_uploaded.sh'.
 This will use all three model architectures to classify the images in the uploaded_images folder, generating result files in the workspace in .txt format.